OpenEvalProject/evals/manuscripts/elife-97341/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02xf66n48 Laboratory of Cellular and Molecular Physiology, Department of Physiology, Faculty of Medicine, University of Debrecen Debrecen Hungary
+1. Laboratory of Cellular and Molecular Physiology, Department of Physiology, Faculty of Medicine, University of Debrecen Debrecen Hungary ([ROR:02xf66n48](https://ror.org/02xf66n48))
 2. Laboratory of Ion Channel Research, Department of Cellular and Molecular Medicine Leuven Belgium
-3. https://ror.org/045c7t348 VIB Center for Brain & Disease Research Leuven Belgium
+3. VIB Center for Brain & Disease Research Leuven Belgium ([ROR:045c7t348](https://ror.org/045c7t348))
-4. https://ror.org/02xf66n48 Doctoral School of Molecular Medicine, Faculty of Medicine, University of Debrecen Debrecen Hungary
+4. Doctoral School of Molecular Medicine, Faculty of Medicine, University of Debrecen Debrecen Hungary ([ROR:02xf66n48](https://ror.org/02xf66n48))
-5. https://ror.org/02xf66n48 Department of Pharmaceutical Chemistry, University of Debrecen Debrecen Hungary
+5. Department of Pharmaceutical Chemistry, University of Debrecen Debrecen Hungary ([ROR:02xf66n48](https://ror.org/02xf66n48))
-6. https://ror.org/02xf66n48 MTA-DE Molecular Recognition and Interaction Research Group, University of Debrecen Debrecen Hungary
+6. MTA-DE Molecular Recognition and Interaction Research Group, University of Debrecen Debrecen Hungary ([ROR:02xf66n48](https://ror.org/02xf66n48))
-7. https://ror.org/05kb8h459 Department of Chemistry, University of Umeå Umeå Sweden
+7. Department of Chemistry, University of Umeå Umeå Sweden ([ROR:05kb8h459](https://ror.org/05kb8h459))
-8. https://ror.org/02xf66n48 Department of Inorganic and Analytical Chemistry, University of Debrecen Debrecen Hungary
+8. Department of Inorganic and Analytical Chemistry, University of Debrecen Debrecen Hungary ([ROR:02xf66n48](https://ror.org/02xf66n48))
-9. https://ror.org/022dvs210 Laboratory of Chemical Biology, Institute of Biochemistry, HUN-REN Biological Research Centre Szeged Hungary
+9. Laboratory of Chemical Biology, Institute of Biochemistry, HUN-REN Biological Research Centre Szeged Hungary ([ROR:022dvs210](https://ror.org/022dvs210))
-10. https://ror.org/01pnej532 Theoretical Medicine Doctoral School, Faculty of Medicine, University of Szeged Szeged Hungary
+10. Theoretical Medicine Doctoral School, Faculty of Medicine, University of Szeged Szeged Hungary ([ROR:01pnej532](https://ror.org/01pnej532))
-11. https://ror.org/02xf66n48 Department of Immunology, Faculty of Medicine, University of Debrecen Debrecen Hungary
+11. Department of Immunology, Faculty of Medicine, University of Debrecen Debrecen Hungary ([ROR:02xf66n48](https://ror.org/02xf66n48))

 † Corresponding author

 ## Abstract

-Rapamycin (sirolimus), a macrolide compound isolated from the bacterium Streptomyces hygroscopicus , is widely used as oral medication for the prevention of transplant rejection and the treatment of lymphangioleiomyomatosis.
+Rapamycin (sirolimus), a macrolide compound isolated from the bacterium Streptomyces hygroscopicus, is widely used as oral medication for the prevention of transplant rejection and the treatment of lymphangioleiomyomatosis.
 It is also incorporated in coronary stent coatings to prevent restenosis and in topical preparations for the treatment of skin disorders.
 Rapamycin’s in vivo activities are generally ascribed to its binding to the protein FKBP12, leading to potent inhibition of the mechanistic target of rapamycin kinase (mTOR) by the FKBP12-rapamycin complex.
 The specific rapamycin-induced interaction between domains from mTOR and FKBP12 is also frequently employed in cell biological research, for rapid chemically-induced protein dimerization strategies.
 Here, we show that rapamycin activates TRPM8, a cation channel expressed in sensory nerve endings that serves as the primary cold sensor in mammals.
 Using a combination of electrophysiology, Saturation Transfer Triple-Difference (STTD) NMR spectroscopy, and molecular docking-based targeted mutagenesis, we demonstrate that rapamycin directly binds to human TRPM8.
 We identify a rapamycin-binding site in the groove between voltage sensor-like domain and the pore domain, distinct from the interaction sites of cooling agents and known TRPM8 agonists menthol and icilin.
 Related macrolide immunosuppressants act as partial TRPM8 agonists, competing with rapamycin for the same binding site.
 These findings identify a novel molecular target for rapamycin and provide new insights into the mechanisms of TRPM8 activation, which may assist in the development of therapies targeting this ion channel.
 Moreover, our findings also indicate that caution is needed when using molecular approaches based on rapamycin-induced dimerization to study ion channel regulation.

 ## Introduction